 - In contrast to many no-code alternatives, Chameleon requires some developer involvement.
 The tool includes step-by-step tours, self-serve launchers, best-practice tips, and microsurveys to create personalized user flows for successful adoption.

 - Chameleon’s pros include a variety of in-app messaging and UI patterns, good segmentation capabilities, compatibility with third-party onboarding tools, and two-way integrations.
 Chameleon does have some disadvantages, such as limited user onboarding flows, being built specifically for single-page apps, lacking a self-service resource center, having a steeper learning curve, and being somewhat expensive and restricted in its starting plan.

 - In general, Chameleon users are satisfied with its versatility, though they note some limitations in customization, reporting, and analytics, as well as pricing concerns.

 - Chameleon isn’t the best choice if you need an entirely no-code solution, need full-feature access at a low cost, or need advanced product and user analytics.
 A Chameleon plan’s price is determined by how many users are active within a month.
-The Startup plan starts from $349/month and the Growth plan starts from $1249/month, but keep in mind that the Startup plan comes with limited features.
+The Startup plan starts $349/month and the Growth plan starts $1249/month, but keep in mind that the Startup plan comes with limited features.